Xena,

 can’t be uber-violent every moment of your day, live in a world 90% assassins, get

-into one bloody duel after another, and retain your humanity.
+into one bloody duel after another, and still retain your humanity.
 Such characters and setups exist only in

 comic books, and layering on ideas like: “I